 - Add the eggs one at a time and beat well.

-- Sift together the cocoa powder, flour and bicarbonate of soda in a bowl and set aside for a moment.
+- Sift together the cocoa powder, gluten-free flours and bicarbonate of soda into a bowl and set aside for a moment.

 - Mix together the buttermilk and vinegar in a jug.

-- In alternate turns add the flour and the buttermilk mixtures to the rest of the cake batter alternately.
+- Add the flour mixture and buttermilk into the rest of the cake batter alternately.
 Mixing well after each addition.
 Add the flour in 3 additions and the buttermilk in 2 additions, starting and ending with the flour.

-- Add the food colouring and vanilla extract and mix until the colour is as desired
+- Stir in the food colouring and vanilla extract and mix until the colour is as desired.

-- Pour into the cake tin and bake for 60 minutes or until an inserted cocktail stick comes out clean.
+- Bake for 60 minutes or until an inserted cocktail stick comes out clean.

 Cream Cheese Buttercream:

 - Cream the butter until soft then add the icing sugar and mix for about 6-8 minutes, in either a stand mixer or with an electric beater, until very light and fluffy and pale in colour.
 Scrape the sides of the bowl down every so often.